Updated June 2016

-The RightScale 2014 State of the Cloud Report reveals that 77 percent of organizations have a multi-cloud strategy.
-In some cases, "strategy" might be stretching it — business units may simply have chosen different cloud providers based on the individual needs of their applications.
-But enterprises that want to mix the resources of multiple private and public clouds in hybrid cloud configurations should consider certain key factors as they design their solutions.
+The RightScale 2016 State of the Cloud Report reveals that 82 percent of enterprises have a hybrid cloud strategy.
+Enterprises that want to mix the resources of multiple private and public clouds in hybrid cloud configurations should consider certain key factors as they design their solutions.

 Before I cover those considerations, let me nail down some terminology.
-A public cloud is hosted by a cloud provider, such as Amazon Web Services (AWS), Google Compute Engine, or Windows Azure.
+A public cloud is hosted by a cloud provider, such as Amazon Web Services (AWS), Google Cloud Platform, or Microsoft Azure.
 It provides on-demand, pay-as-you-go services that are accessible over the public Internet.
 Multiple organizations access public cloud resources concurrently.

 A private cloud, by contrast, typically serves the needs of a single organization and is often purpose-built to fit a particular infrastructure and use case.
 It may be hosted on-premises or in a colocation data center.

-A hybrid cloud spans at least one public and one private cloud, with the workload distributed across the two.
+A hybrid cloud spans at least one public and one private cloud.
 You might also have a private, on-premises virtualized environment that is connected to a public cloud.
 While that doesn't fit the NIST definition of a hybrid cloud, many of the same considerations apply.

 With these definitions in mind, you can start to consider the best architecture for your individual use case.
-Start with an end in mind.
-What are you looking to achieve with your decision to use a cloud computing architecture: Agility?
+Begin with the end.
+That is, what are you looking to achieve with your decision to use a cloud computing architecture: Agility?
 Cost reduction?
 Scalability?

 Private Cloud Use Cases